PreK - 8th Grade

 In 2005, I began looking for an efficient, computer-based program that would cover the basics, leaving us more time to pursue the unit studies we enjoy as a family.
 When I discovered Time4Learning, it provided the additional bonus of also being fun!
 My younger children can't remember when Time4Learning wasn't part of our school day.

 In 2006, Time4Learning asked if I would like to moderate their Parent Forum.
 They didn't have to ask twice!
 I'm enjoying moderating an increasingly active forum.
 On the parent forum you can ask questions about Oregon homeschooling resources.
-If you have a more private question, you can email me on the parent forum under the user name "hearthstone_academy".

 Oregon Homeschooling Info

 New homeschoolers in Oregon should start with the idea that they are joining a large vibrant community of Oregon homeschoolers.
 This page is intended as a gateway into the community of Oregon homeschool parent support groups.

 Oregon's Requirements for Homeschoolers

 Oregon homeschoolers are required to do two things:

 After his first day using Time4Learning, my son looked over at me and said 'I'm really smart mom!'
 That statement is priceless!